TITAHI BAY NORTH SCHOOL

 Nau Mai, Haere Mai - welcome to the website for Titahi Bay North School in Western Porirua

-TBNS is a small school with a committed staff, many of whom are long serving with much knowledge about the local community.
+Titahi Bay North School (TBNS) is a small school with a committed staff, many of whom are long serving with much knowledge about the local community.
 They work to provide a caring environment and learning experiences that enhance student confidence and achievement.
-Our students are encouraged, and able, to display the attributes of being positive tuakana teina and role models.
+TBNS students are encouraged, and able, to display the attributes of being positive tuakana teina and role models.

 The school is organised into two strands